TALK TO AN EXPERT+977-9764792172

 Accommodation and Meals on the Ama Dablam Base Camp Trek

 The food along this route is simple, hearty, and designed to keep people moving.
 The staple of any Himalayan trek is obviously Dal Bhat (lentil soup and rice), which is really the ultimate energy booster.
-Besides these teahouse also offers access to noodles, soups, momos, and even pancakes or eggs for breakfast.
-It’s certainly no luxury cuisine, but it is incredibly comforting and satisfying after five or six hours of walking on the Ama Dablam Trek.
+Besides this teahouse also offers access to noodles, soups, momos, and even pancakes or eggs for breakfast.
+It’s certainly no luxury cuisine, but it is incredibly comforting and satisfying after five or six hours of walking on the Ama Dablam Base Camp Trek.

-Permit Required for Ama Dablam Base Camp Trek
+Visa and Permit Required for Ama Dablam Base Camp Trek

 Before setting your step on Ama Dabam Base Camp Trek, there are couple of permits that you will need to require.